preraulab/DYNAM-O/README.md

 <br/>

 ## Citations
-The code contained in this repository is companion to the paper:
+The code contained in this repository is an optimization of code from the following publication:
->
+> Patrick A Stokes, Preetish Rath, Thomas Possidente, Mingjian He, Shaun Purcell, Dara S Manoach, Robert Stickgold, Michael J Prerau, Transient Oscillation Dynamics During Sleep Provide a Robust Basis for Electroencephalographic Phenotyping and Biomarker Identification, Sleep, 2022;, zsac223, https://doi.org/10.1093/sleep/zsac223

 which should be cited for academic use of this code.